holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/02_scratch_functions/lesson_plan.md

         - Emphasize that the function needs to be called from the main program
         - Emphasize **what the input variable is**
     - Hexagon together as a class
+        - Input: size
+        - Output: Hexagon of that size
+        - Once done, put inside a loop and make a bunch of hexagons
+            - Ends up looking like a pyramid
 - Explain/talk through worksheet
     - Work in pairs
 - Go!